-Cordon frequently contributes to a variety of other publications.
-He has published articles in such publications as Law Library Journal and Baylor Law Review.
-He has served as principal author of more than 1,200 encyclopedic essays for such publications as West's Encyclopedia of American Law, Gale Encyclopedia of Everyday Law, American Law Yearbook, Encyclopedia of the Supreme Court of the United States, Gale Encyclopedia of Senior Health, and the International Directory of Business Biographies.
+Cordon frequently contributes to a variety of other sources.
+His articles have appeared in such publications as Law Library Journal and Baylor Law Review.
+He has served as principal author of more than 1,500 essays for West's Encyclopedia of American Law, Gale Encyclopedia of Everyday Law, American Law Yearbook, Encyclopedia of the Supreme Court of the United States, Gale Encyclopedia of Senior Health, and the International Directory of Business Biographies.
 He also regularly serves on editorial review and advisory boards.

 He has been active as a university faculty leader, serving as the chairman of the Faculty Senate in 2007-08, as the chairman of the University Committee on Committees, and as the member of more than a dozen campus-wide committees and work groups.
 He also serves as the chair of the Law School's Student Relations Committee.

 Cordon played tennis and football at Central Methodist College (now University) in Fayette, Missouri and later became a sports writer and sports information director.
 He and his wife, Jennifer, still support the Dallas Cowboys, but these are trying times.
 He is active in martial arts, earning a black belt in taekwondo and a blue belt in Gracie (Brazilian) jiu jitsu.
 He has competed in several martial arts tournaments and won a gold medal in point sparring at the 2011 Amateur Athletic Union (AAU) National Taekwondo Championships.